 We are known around town for our epic parties.
 They remind me a bit of the magic that Leslie shares/creates, except that a lot of the party planning is my husband’s field.
 I help plan cake and food and guest lists and decorations.
 I coordinate house guests and out-of-towners.
 I’m a social butterfly and I’m also the photographer.
 I will always blog her parties too.
 My husband, Cassidy, is responsible for a lot of the heavy duty stuff and he creates a complete wonderland every time.

 That’s when it becomes my job, like it did with my client’s party, to capture the wonder, magic, and awe, while also being hostess/mother/wife, etc. Luckily I’m adept at doing both, and at at least “trying” to find balance in knowing when to take photos, and when to cut my daughter’s cake.
 I do tend to delegate non-photography work, and I’m not ashamed!
 I’m a photographer, after all.
-Here are my favorite tips for photographing parties.
+Here are my favorite tips for how to take great birthday party pictures.
 I’d love to hear your favorite tips and tricks too!

 1. Find the magic moments!

 They are there, when you’re looking (and when you’re not) – waiting for you to capture them.
 It’s not always the obvious ones – like singing “Happy Birthday” or opening presents.
 Sometimes it’s just about the hidden gems of people totally in their element – or in their own worlds.
 Open.
 Magical.
 Present.

 2. Designate another photographer.

 These are tips meant for YOU to take the photos, but that doesn’t mean you shouldn’t be in photos, or have time to relax, eat cake, etc. They may find moments you haven’t seen!
 Fresh perspective.

 3. Get close and get details!